AppliedDeepLearning2024/ToxicML/README.md

 |GCN 5-16, custom dataset|0.944897433121999  |1.35001425288972  |3.69466733932495|
 |GCN 5-32, custom dataset|0.95581499508449   |1.36479978022121  |4.01023101806641|
 |GCN 3-16, custom dataset|0.963180348123442  |1.38878712305571  |4.3234124412    |

+We can see that the new encodings provided a boos in score on bot datasets, especially on the Hiv one, where the best f1 score more than doubled.

 #### Graph level attributes